Energiepark Bad Lauchstädt – the future of green hydrogen

 Portrait Habeck

 An accelerated energy transition and rapid expansion of renewable energies are essential for a secure energy supply and are more important today than ever before.
 We must consistently take the necessary steps to reach climate neutrality.
 A key aspect of this is hydrogen produced from renewable energies.
-At the Bad Lauchstädt Energy Park, the value chain from wind energy and hydrogen conversion to storage, transport and utilisation is being tested under production conditions.
+At the Energiepark Bad Lauchstädt, the value chain from wind energy and hydrogen conversion to storage, transport and utilisation is being tested under production conditions.
 Such flagship projects show that the energy transition works on a large scale.

 Dr. Robert Habeck

-Federal Minister for Economics and Climate Protection
+Former Federal Minister for Economics and Climate Protection